Sib Hashian Dies Onstage: The Rock And More React To Death Of Boston Drummer

 Sib Hashian, the former drummer for the classic arena rock band Boston, died while performing on the Legends of Rock Cruise.
-The rock star was 67 years old.
+The rock star was 67-years-old.
 Hashian’s son, Adam Hashian, said a cause of death had not yet been determined, according to Billboard.

 In a statement to People magazine, Adam Hashian confirmed his father’s death after Sib collapsed mid-performance while aboard the rock ‘n’ roll cruise ship.
 Sib Hashian was reportedly treated with CPR and a defibrillator after he collapsed onstage without warning.
 After Hashian collapsed mid-song, fellow cruise rocker John Elefante reportedly asked for prayers from fans before later announcing, “Sib didn’t make it.”